mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If at any time you need more care than can be provided to you in the outpatient clinic you will be admitted to the inpatient BMT unit.

-### Living with Neutropenia
+### Living With Neutropenia
 As you know, your chemotherapy will kill not only the cancerous cells in your body, but also healthy stem cells that make the different types of cells in your blood.
 This is why you received a transplant.

 Neutrophils, a type of white blood cell, play a crucial role in your immune system.
 In the days and weeks after your transplant, while your transplanted stem cells are still engrafting, you will have a very low number of neutrophils in your bloodstream.
-This will leave you highly susceptible to infections in this period following your chemotherapy and transplant.
+This will leave you at high risk for infection.

-You and your caregiver will take careful precautions to avoid infections while you are "neutropenic."
-These precautions will include eating a special, low-microbial diet (a diet that contains a low number of potentially harmful microorganisms), washing carefully, taking care of your mouth and other precautions.
+You and your caregiver will need to take careful precautions to avoid infections while you are neutropenic.
+These precautions will include eating a special, low microbial diet (a diet that contains a low number of potentially harmful microorganisms), washing carefully, taking care of your mouth, and other precautions.

 #### Avoiding Sources of Infection
 One of the best ways to avoid infection is to simply avoid sources of infection.
-This is easier said than done - you and your caregiver will need to be careful about seeing visitors, what you touch, where you go.
+This is easier said than done&mdash;you and your caregiver will need to be careful about seeing visitors, what you touch, and where you go.
 While you are neutropenic you should try to **avoid**:

 * Shaking hands with people.
-When you do shake hands with people use an antibacterial gel, such as Purell<span class="superscript">&reg;</span> afterwards
+When you do shake hands with people, use hand sanitizer, such as Purell<span class="superscript">&reg;</span> afterward.
-* Contact with animals, including your pets - they cannot stay with you during your transplant
+* Contact with animals, including your pets&mdash;they cannot stay with you during your transplant
-* Contact with soil or dirt - you should not keep any plants in your hotel or apartment and should not accept gifts of flowers or plants
+* Contact with soil or dirt.
+You should not keep any plants in your hotel or apartment and should not accept gifts of flowers or plants

 Your caregiver will need to carefully manage who comes to see you while you are neutropenic.
-Your caregiver needs to make sure that friends, family and other visitors understand these precautions:
+Your caregiver needs to make sure that friends, family, and other visitors understand these precautions:

 * Children under the age of 12 are not allowed to visit or stay with you during your transplant period.
-* No visitors are allowed to visit you, either in the clinic or in your hotel/apartment who have any signs of a cold, flu or who have been exposed to any contagious illness.
+* No visitors are allowed to visit you, either in the clinic or in your hotel/apartment who have any signs of a cold, flu, or who have been exposed to any contagious illness.
-* Your caregiver and any visitors must wash their hands for 15-20 seconds before each visitor enters your room at the clinic or your hotel/apartment.
+* Your caregiver and any visitors must wash their hands for 15 to 20 seconds before each visitor enters your room at the clinic or your hotel/apartment.
-* Hand washing or use of a hand sanitizer (Purell&reg;) must be repeated each time the visitor enters your room. <p class="outstanding noblock">There may be a need for additional precautions at other times – if needed there will be a sign on the patient's door with instructions.</p>
+* Hand washing or use of a hand sanitizer (Purell<span class="superscript">&reg;</span>) must be repeated each time the visitor enters your room.
-* Visitors and caregivers must use the visitor's restroom in the hallway and not the restroom in your room at the Outpatient Clinic.
+* Visitors and caregivers must use the visitor's restroom in the hallway and not the restroom in your room at the clinic.
 This is to minimize the spread of bacteria in the room.
 * No fresh cut flowers or live plants are allowed in your hotel/apartment or in you room.

 Telling people who love you and want to make sure that you're okay that you can't see them can be difficult, but you and your caregiver need to be vigilant.
-You can explain to them that it's just for a short period of time, and that by taking these precautions you are making sure that you can see them as soon as possible.
+You can explain to them that it's just for a short period of time, and that by taking these precautions, you are making sure that you can see them as soon as possible.
 They will understand.

-We strongly recommend that you use a computer or tablet and programs like Skype, Google Talk/Hangouts, FaceTime to keep in touch with friends and family when you are neutropenic.
+We strongly recommend that you use a computer or tablet and programs like Skype, Google Talk/Hangouts, or FaceTime to keep in touch with friends and family when you are neutropenic.

-#### Eating a Low-Microbial Diet
+#### Eating a Low Microbial Diet
-While your counts are returning to normal, and until told otherwise by your healthcare team, you will need to eat what is called a low-microbial diet.
+While your counts are returning to normal, and until told otherwise by your healthcare team, you will need to eat what is called a low microbial diet.

-A low microbial diet is a diet that contains fewer microbes (also called microorganisms) than would ordinarily be found in every-day foods.
-This diet helps people with weakened immune systems and low blood counts to reduce the risk of food-borne illnesses caused by bacteria and other microbes (tiny living organisms, such as bacteria, viruses, yeast, and molds) found in some foods and drinks.
+A low microbial diet is a diet that contains fewer microbes (also called microorganisms) than would ordinarily be found in everyday foods.
+This diet helps people with weakened immune systems and low blood counts to reduce the risk of food borne illnesses caused by bacteria and other microbes (tiny living organisms, such as bacteria, viruses, yeast, and molds) found in some foods and drinks.
 Eating a diet that contains fewer microbes will help prevent you from getting sick.

 Microbes can attach to foods and grow, but you can't always see, smell, or taste them.
-They are more likely to grow on milk, unrefrigerated food, undercooked foods, certain fruits and vegetables, unpasteurized juices and vegetable sprouts - but in reality they can grow on any food.
+They are more likely to grow on milk, unrefrigerated food, undercooked foods, certain fruits and vegetables, unpasteurized juices, and vegetable sprouts&mdash;but in reality they can grow on any food.

 You will need to take careful precautions with the food you eat, including:

 * Buying foods that you know have been stored properly and are safe to eat
 * Storing food safely in your hotel or apartment
 * Keeping your kitchen very clean
-* Keeping your refrigerator clean
+* Keeping your refrigerator very clean
 * Handling food safely
-* Eating only food that you know has been prepared and cooked in keeping with a low-microbial diet
+* Eating only food that you know has been prepared and cooked in keeping with a low microbial diet
 * Cooking foods thoroughly

-Refer to the guide on "Low-microbial Diet and Safe Food Handling" at the back of this guide and follow its guidance very carefully when you or your caregiver are buying, handling, preparing and cooking food.
+Refer to the guide on "Low Microbial Diet and Safe Food Handling" at the back of this guide and follow the guidelines very carefully when you or your caregiver are buying, handling, preparing and cooking food.

 #### Coping with Separation from Children
 Children under 12 are not able to visit you during <span class="outstanding no block">your transplant period</span> because of the risk of infection.
 This separation will be difficult for you, your child, and the rest of your family.
 We know from past experience that patients with children experience a range of feelings and reactions related to this separation.

 We strongly recommend that you take time to talk to one of our social workers about being separated from your children.
-You or your caregiver should ask your Nurse Practitioner, BMT Nurse Coordinator or any member of the healthcare team that you'd like to speak with one of the social workers and they will make sure to come and see you.
-They will be able to listen to your concerns and help you develop a strategy for maintaining strong ties to your children while you are undergoing treatment.
+You or your caregiver should tell your NP, nurse coordinator, or any member of the healthcare team that you'd like to speak with one of the social workers and they will make sure to come and see you.
+They will listen to your concerns and help you develop a plan to for maintain strong ties to your children while you are undergoing treatment.

 Here are some things that other patients have done to remain in contact with their children during their transplant.

-* Use a computer or tablet and programs like Skype, Google Talk/Hangouts, FaceTime to talk to your children regularly.
-Set up a time that you talk to them each day - like when they get home from school and before they go to bed.
+* Use a computer or tablet and programs like Skype, Google Talk/Hangouts, or FaceTime to talk to your children regularly.
+Set up a time that you talk to them each day, such as when they get home from school and before they go to bed.
 Get into a routine of using the computer to see them and talk to them.
 * Paint or create other crafts to send home.
 Craft supplies can be provided to you by the Patient Recreation Center.
-Ask one of your healthcare team to arrange for the Patient Recreation Center to bring supplies to you.
+Ask a member of your healthcare team to arrange for the Patient Recreation Center to bring supplies to you.
 * Use your phone to make an audio recording of yourself as you read your children's favorite stories.
 Upload these recordings to the web, give them to your caregiver, or e-mail them to your children.
 They can read along with these stories while listening to your voice.
 * Keep copies of your children's favorite stories with you in your apartment or hotel.
-At night you can use Skype to read along with them before they go to sleep.
+At night, you can use Skype to read along with them before they go to sleep.
-* Ask your children to decorate your apartment or hotel with pictures; your caregiver can bring them to you and you can show them hanging on the wall to your children over Skype.
+* Ask your children to decorate your apartment or hotel with pictures; your caregiver can bring them to you and you can show them hanging on the wall over Skype.
-* Give your child a special coloring book or journal for times when they miss you are feelings are difficult.
+* Give your child a special coloring book or journal for times when they miss you, or when feelings are difficult.
 Your caregiver can bring the colorings to you.
 You can talk to your child about them over Skype or the phone.

-We understand that nothing will replace physical contact between you and your children, but we strongly encourage you to use all available technology and means at your disposal to maintain a strong bond with them while you are unable to see them due to your neutropenia.
+We understand that nothing will replace physical contact between you and your children, but we strongly encourage you to use all available technology to maintain a strong bond with them while you are unable to see them.

 #### Showering and Bathing
 While you are neutropenic keeping yourself clean is very important.

 You should shower or bathe daily.
 When you shower or bathe you should use soap that can kill germs.
 Look for the words "antibacterial" or "antimicrobial."
 Dial<span class="superscript">&reg;</span> is one example, but there are many others.

-When you shower or bathe take extra care to make sure you wash yourself thoroughly.
+When you shower or bathe, take extra care to make sure you wash yourself thoroughly.
 Begin with your upper body, then the middle section, and wash the lower area including your feet last.
 Wash carefully under your arms, in your anal and genital areas, and in any skin folds.
 Germs tend to live in these moist areas.
 You may shampoo your scalp with soap once a day.

 After you urinate or move your bowels, wash your buttocks and genital area with antibacterial soap.
 You can also use moist wipes.
 Pat the area dry.
 Wash your hands well afterward.

 When you wash or bathe take care of your catheter; detailed instructions on how to protect your catheter against water are included at the back of this guide.

 #### Mouth Care
-While you're neutropenic and have a low platelet count you will need to change the way you brush your teeth and care for your mouth.
+While you're neutropenic and have a low platelet count, you will need to change the way you brush your teeth and care for your mouth.
 This will help to avoid infection and bleeding.

 Follow these guidelines to take good care of your mouth:

 * You will be given a mouthwash to rinse your mouth before and after meals and at bedtime.
 The number of rinses may be increased to every 2 hours, depending on how your mouth feels.
 * Use only the mouthwash that your nurse gives you.
 Do not use mouthwash or toothpaste from any store.
-These products irritate and dry the mucous membranes of the mouth and throat.
+These products irritate and dry mouth and throat.
 * Use an ultra soft toothbrush.
 You may also use Toothettes<span class="superscript">&reg;</span> disposable foam sticks.
 * Do not use dental floss.
 * Avoid licking your lips.
 It increases drying and chapping.
 * Apply a lubricant like Chapstick <span class="superscript">&reg;</span> after you clean or rinse your mouth and every 2 to 4 hours as needed.
 This will help keep your lips moist.
-* To avoid an infection in your mouth, the doctor will prescribe an oral anti-fungal antibiotic.
+* To avoid an infection in your mouth, your doctor will prescribe an oral anti-fungal antibiotic.
+Use it as instructed.
 * If your mouth becomes sensitive, avoid hot, spicy, acidic, or coarse foods.
 You may prefer soft or liquid food served chilled or at room temperature.
-* If your mouth feels very painful, your doctor will prescribe medicine for the pain.
+* If you have a pain in your mouth, your doctor will prescribe medication for the pain.

 ### Living with a Low Platelet Count
 Platelets clump together to help stop bleeding.
-Because you will have a very low platelet count after your chemotherapy you will need to take special care to avoid cuts and strenuous activities that might cause bleeding.
-You need to take special care of your gums and mouth, because it's quite common for bleeding to start here.
+Because you will have a very low platelet count after your chemotherapy, you will need to take special care to avoid cuts and strenuous activities that might cause bleeding.
+You need to take special care of your gums and mouth, because it's common for bleeding to start there.
 You and your caregiver will take these special precautions:

-* Avoid sharp objects such as a razors, scissors, and nail clippers.
+* Avoid sharp objects such as razors, scissors, and nail clippers.
 You should only shave using an electric razor/shaver and not a razor that has a blade.
-* Do not have manicures, pedicures, waxes, electrolysis or tattoos
+* Do not have manicures, pedicures, waxes, electrolysis, or tattoos
 * Do not have any dental work done.
 * Follow the guidelines on mouth care (above).
 * Do not use rectal suppositories, enemas, or tampons.